LancetClawLancetClaw

 3. 3If not found there, search PubMed and look for retraction notices.

-4. 4Use LancetClaw's citation checker for automated checking against multiple databases.
+4. 4Use LancetClaw's reference workflows for automated checking against multiple databases.

 Prompt Template